Are Your Grocery Shopping Habits Costing You Money?

 One way some couponers keep up with prices is by keeping a price book.
 A price book is a simple and basic system that helps shoppers track the prices of their favorite products to help determine what is a good deal and what is not.
 It can also help to track the pricing cycles (more about that below) of products that they want to purchase.

 Considered a somewhat dated method of knowing the high and lows of food pricing, price books are still a very valuable tool for some couponers.
-In our article, "Price Books - The Easy Tool for Saving Money" we explain in detail about how and why people use them and how to create your own.
-There are also templates that you can use to get started.
+If you look online, there are templates that you can use to get your own price book started.

 The Internet and Networking